soulloud/word-counter/README.md

 Comp 124: Word Counting Lab
 ============

-In this lab you'll create a java object called AllWordsCounter who records counts for individual words.
+In this lab you'll create a java object called AllWordsCounter that records counts for individual words.

 You'll apply this object to identify distinctive vocabulary for Joe Biden and Sarah Palin